 - Stefan Joseph (Applied Research Liaison Office)

-The members of the selection committee were made aware of and agreed to respect the relevant BCIT and federal government privacy, confidentiality and conflict of interest rules, including:
+Members of the Selection Committee independently reviewed the CGS-M applications and used the guidelines for Eligibility screening and for the Selection process to evaluate each of the applications received.
+They also agreed to respect the relevant BCIT and federal government privacy, confidentiality and conflict of interest rules, including:

-- Policy 1504 – Standards of Conduct and Conflict/Interest
+- BCIT Policy 1504 – Standards of Conduct and Conflict/Interest

-- Policy 6700 – Freedom of Information and Protection of Privacy
+- BCIT Policy 6700 – Freedom of Information and Protection of Privacy

 - Conflict of Interest and Confidentiality Policy of the Federal Research Funding Organizations